Last updated 1st March 2018

 How to contact us

-If you have a privacy concern, complaint or a question for the Data Protection Officer, please contact us by using our online Contact form.
+If you have a privacy concern, complaint or a question, please contact us by using our Contact form.
 We will respond to questions or concerns within 30 days.

 Unless otherwise stated, Thoughtful Web Ltd is a data controller for personal data we collect through the products subject to this statement.